faceyspacey/transition-group/README.md

 # AnimatedTransitionGroup

-`AnimatedTransitionGroup` is a sound answer to `<ReactTransitionGroup />` and any wishlist you might have for it.
+`AnimatedTransitionGroup` is a sound answer to `<ReactTransitionGroup />` and any wishlist you might have had for it.
 We suggest you become familiar with those first to truly understand its benefits:

 * [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html)